 misjudgment.
 Selecting a point farther down the runway establishes an increased safety margin.

-The second essential decision is how far your aiming point will be *before* the touchdown point based on the conditions of the day.
+The second essential decision is how far your aiming point will be *before* the touchdown point.
+This is critical and depends on the unique conditions of the day (how much headwind usually).
 When an applicant during an oral tells me they are aiming exactly where they intend to touchdown I already know we are going to be unsuccessful (there is a serious lack of understanding here or they are doing a “stall-down” landing).
 Basic physics demands some energy to arrest the airplane’s descent and touch-down in the landing attitude.
 A plane traveling 60K is using 100 feet per second.
 A standard 3-second “float” from a co-located aim point would already make this maneuver unsuccessful.
+“Planting” the plane flat on the runway (*not* in the “landing attitude” is also unsatisfactory).

 So starting abeam on the downwind, practice this maneuver the same way every time (whatever your technique might be).
 And this should not be some unusual and exotic formulation.
 Keep this maneuver as “normal” as possible and eliminate all the variables; just shorten the ground track to the runway for the greater (power-off) rate of descent!